The Best Damn Thing (song): Background and release

 After success of the first two singles from The Best Damn Thing (2007), "Girlfriend" (which topped the Billboard Hot 100, among others) and "When You're Gone" (which became a top-ten hit in many countries), Lavigne released the song "Hot" as the album's third single, however, the song didn't prove to be a success in the United States, whilst it charted very moderate in other countries.
 After rumors about releasing the song "Innocence" as the next single, Sony BMG announced that the title track would be released as the album's fourth single in May 2008.
 According to a press release, the music video for "The Best Damn Thing" would be shot soon and her older brother Matthew who made a cameo as a bass player in her "Girlfriend" music video would star in the video.
 The song was released as a single on CD in Germany on June 13, 2008.

 Composition

 "The Best Damn Thing" was written by Avril Lavigne and Butch Walker, with Walker producing the song.
 A reviewer for About.com described the song lyrically as "a tear through female self-confidence."
 Musically, the song is a pop punk and glam-infused track, in which Lavigne raps, "I hate it when a guy doesn't understand / Why a certain time of month I don't wanna hold his hand."
-According to Sputnikmusic, "In the middle of the song, Avril spells out, in the style of an American football cheer, her name as a pneumonic,[sic] with each letter spelling out a different way in which a girlfriend deserves to be treated.
+According to Sputnikmusic, "In the middle of the song, Avril spells out, in the style of an American football cheer, her name as a mnemonic,[sic] with each letter spelling out a different way in which a girlfriend deserves to be treated.
 Gary Graff of Billboard called its lyrical content a "man-smashing slap-down", while Alex Macpherson of The Guardian wrote that Lavigne is "chanting about periods" on the track.